 10. Takeya Cold Brew Iced Coffee Maker

 Can’t live without your iced coffee, even when traveling?
 Then the Takeya Cold Brew is the coffee maker for you.
 It’s easy to use; you only need coffee grounds and cold water.
 This design is especially compact and lightweight, at just under 10 ounces.

 However, the handle is flimsy, and the lid tends to leak if you aren’t careful.
 The filter also never forms a perfect seal, so grounds always manage to escape into the coffee.
 Because of this, the overall design doesn’t seem very durable.
 It’s fine for occasional travel use, but it wouldn’t be a good choice for daily use.

-We think Aeropress is the best travel coffee maker of 2020.
+We think Aeropress is the best travel coffee maker of the year.
 It’s lightweight and compact enough for air travel, and the fact that it doesn’t require electricity makes it ideal for camping.
 It makes both American-style coffee and espresso, so it can suit the tastes of almost everyone.